THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 The second percussive element is the synchronized use

-Occasional changes in Densmore's path are heard in the
+Occasional changes in Densmore's drumming path can be heard in the

 immediately give way to the prevailing pacing.